rickosborne/cascades/md/09-1-4-authoritative.md

 "Have you spoken with them tonight?"

 "Yeah.
-The older woman was having heart problems and I helped get her medication from the overhead.
+The older woman was having heart problems, so I helped get her medication from the overhead.
 Is she okay?"

 Pamela was silent.